pyfb78/competitive-coding-setup/Setup-neovim-linux.md

 Now click the escape key and type `:PlugInstall`.
 This will download all of the plugins for you.
 Then type `:wq` to save and leave the file.
 If you want to change things like the colorscheme, I will create a new youtube video on how to do that.
 That same video will have directions on how to navigate and use neovim.

+Note: If `:PlugInstall` does not work, make sure that you have git installed.